HPC-AI-Team/pexsi/doc/source/tutorial.rst

 Starting from v1.0, when `PPEXSIDFTDriver2` is used, it is best set `mpisize` to be `numPoint*numPole*numProcRow*numProcCol`, where `numPoint` is the number of PEXSI evaluations that can be performed in parallel.
+When `mpisize < numPoint*numPole*numProcRow*numProcCol`, `PPEXSIDFTDriver2` will first parallel over the `numProcRow*numProcCol` and `numPoint`.

 The output information is controlled by the `outputFileIndex` variable, which is a local variable for each processor.
 For instance, if this index is 1, then the corresponding processor will output to the file `logPEXSI1`.
 If outputFileIndex is negative, then this processor does NOT output logPEXSI files.

 **Note**